 – T.S.
 Eliot, Four Quartets

 This course is taught from the perspective that students will soon become accounting and tax practitioners; therefore, we first revisit the fundamental topics covered in ACCT371 and ACCT471, apply those topics to tax scenarios by focusing on tax research and tax controversy case study, and then extend our knowledge with new tax topics.
 Studying tax controversies will facilitate learning tax planning techniques.

 The class will:

-- Discuss taxpayer issues by reviewing court cases that relate to:
+- Discuss taxpayer issues by reviewing court cases that relate to, for example:

 - Personal Federal Income Tax:

 - Business expense deductions

 - Hobby activities

 - Home office deductions